dnelfhmi/INFO90010_GroupE/README.md

 # INFO90010_GroupE
-A repository for documenting the artefacts and document produced during the EngageU product development.
+A repository for documenting the artefacts and document produced during the UniConnect product development.